fbpx

 PDF

-One of the key ways I do this is through online accessibility information.
-By providing broader online accessibility information, people with disabilities have the autonomy to decide for themselves if a venue is safe for their personal circumstances, without the mental load of contacting a venue ahead of time, every time.
+One the ways I like to do this is through online accessibility information, so that people have the autonomy to decide for themselves if a venue or event is right for their own personal circumstances, without the mental load of calling a venue ahead of time, every time.

 Josephine Mitchell